 The Baz has been rejected from almost every fighting leauge on the planet, usually because he looks too lame or his fighting style doesn’t fit in.
 He joins the Divekicking league as a last resort, due to their incredibly low standards.
 The Baz hasn’t won any money Divekicking just yet, so he is forced to take on odd jobs for Mob Boss Don Luo to pay his bills.
 He is currently tracking down Mr. N for a debt owed to the Don.

-Collision Damage: Gains this in Kick Factor; if the opponent touches him while he's got it active, they're instantly KO'd.
+Collision Damage: Pre-Addition Edition, he gains this in Kick Factor; if the opponent touches him while he's got it active, they're instantly KO'd.
 In return, however, Baz's Kick Factor is the shortest-lasting at only 2.5 seconds and automatically ends if he gets the KO with it.

 His ground special, The Shocker, also gives him this for a short time.
 The price to pay here is that he can't move while he's doing it.